NinjaMonkeyGames/sandbox/README.md

 If the configuration file is not working it will either say "MD013/line-length: Line length [Expected: 80; Actual: 121]" or it will say nothing at all.

+### Check file count ###

-You can also run the following line to ensure that both the configuration file is correct and that the version of markdownlint is also correct.
+You can also run the command listed below to ensure that both the configuration file is correct and that the version of markdownlint is also correct.
 The results should show:

 Linting: 50 file(s)